seamus-w/openBOS-Documentation-git/content/40_samples/40_manageDatapoints.md

     readRequest.RequestFormat = DataFormat.Json;
     readRequest.OnBeforeDeserialization = resp => { resp.ContentType = "application/json; charset=utf-8"; };
     List<dynamic> read = new List<dynamic>
+    { // List of datapoint identifier to be read new
         {
-        new
-        {
-            datapointClientId = "client_unique_identifier", // id in the response
+            datapointClientId = "client_unique_identifier", // Unique identifier by datapoint (will be find back in the response) identifier= new {
-            identifier: new {
               datapointInstanceId = "datapoint_unique_identifier", // The id of the datapoint instance in the database type = "datapointinstance" // Indicates the datapoint is entirely described by its protocol argument }